-3.2.7 A LVIA was carried out for the proposed development which indicated that temporary significant effects, including some significant cumulative effects would be experienced from locations within the valley, but these would be located in close proximity to the proposed development and would be short to medium-term in duration and reversible.
+3.2.7 A LVIA was carried out for the proposed development which indicated that some significant cumulative effects, would be localised within the valley, would be confined to locations in close proximity to the proposed development, and would be short to medium-term in duration and reversible.
 On this basis, the overall effect on the landscape and visual resource of the area is not considered significant.